Board of Directors

 Christina Konieczka - Director, Talent Acquisition

 Christina Konieczka is an alumnus of Valparaiso University and the Kellogg School of Management at Northwestern University.
-She leads recruiting in the US for Mark Anthony.
 After experiencing Girl Scouts as a girl, she wanted her daughter to have that experience and proudly led a troop for 8 years, and remains involved in her daughter's current troop serving as the Fall Product and Cookie Volunteer.
 She lives in the western suburbs with her husband, daughter, son and two rescue dogs

 "Girl Scouts has done an amazing job of evolving and growing to continue to serve girls in our changing world.
 I am proud to be a part of the pre-eminent leadership development organization for girls support & inspire our future, female leaders."